Rwanda Gorilla Trek from Kigali to Volcanoes NP

 - Note: Accommodation above are subject to availability.

-What to Expect the day you trek gorillas in Rwanda
+What to Expect the your Rwanda gorilla trek

 Carry your passport with you as you head to the park headquarters for an early morning pre-tracking briefing by park officials.
 Your gorilla permits will be crosschecked with your passports to verify that you are the right owner of the permit.
 At this moment, you are expected to be ready with your packed lunch since no one is certain about the time you will take to see these gorillas.